Gravity gradiometry: Gravity gradient

 The two gravity measurements are provided by accelerometers which are matched and aligned to a high level of accuracy.

-Units
+Unit

-The unit of gravity gradient is the eotvos (abbreviated as E), which is equivalent to 10^{−9} s^{−2} (or 10^{−4} mGal/m).
-A person walking past at a distance of 2 metres would provide a gravity gradient signal approximately one E. Mountains can give signals of several hundred Eotvos.
+The unit of gravity gradient is the eotvos (symbol E), which is ×10^-9 s-2 (×10^-4 m).
+A person at a distance of 2 metres would provide a gravity gradient signal approximately one E. Mountains can give signals of several hundred eotvos.